Inside the NZSAS training deaths - by elephant, by bomb, by error - and training like it's for real

+NZSAS records exclusively obtained by the Herald include details of one trooper who died after being stomped to death by an elephant in Africa and another who was killed after having almost a ton of explosive dropped on him by a United States jet.

-The specialist unit suffered its tenth training fatality since it was established with the death this week of Lance Corporal Nicholas Kahotea during a counter-terrorism exercise.
+The specialist unit this week suffered its tenth training fatality since it was established in the 1950s with the death of Lance Corporal Nicholas Kahotea.

+Kahotea died during a counter-terrorism exercise - the second such exercise to have claimed a life in two years.

-The elite unit has held responsibility for handling New Zealand's response for dealing with terrorism since around 1980, after a surge of incidents international.
+The elite unit has held responsibility for handling New Zealand's response for dealing with terrorism since around 1980, after a surge of incidents internationally.

 READ MORE